MAGIC Agent Skills is now open source! Star on GitHub

 Phase 4 — Release

-linguistic-ethics serves as the release gate — final license compatibility check, attribution registry completeness, community sign-off, and model card authoring.
+magic-linguistic-ethics serves as the release gate — final license compatibility check, attribution registry completeness, community sign-off, and model card authoring.
 Release modes: Open, Community-gated, or Restricted.

 Workspace State